ajsingh273/devportal/_posts/2013-09-20-consolidated-screening-list.markdown

 ---
-published: true
 permalink: "consolidated-screening-list.html"
 layout: body
+title: Consolidated Screening API
+published: true
 ---

-# ITA Consolidated Screening List
+# Consolidated Screening List API

 {% include csl-tabs %}

 ##Resource URL
-The below URL will search across all nine screening lists.
+This endpoint will search across all nine screening lists.
+It returns exact matches only at this time -- a user must perform searches on the exact spelling for a name.
 To search a subset, see sources below.

 [http://api.trade.gov/consolidated_screening_list/search](http://api.trade.gov/consolidated_screening_list/search)